AbdooMohamedd/Awesome-Gemini-Apps/README.md

 **Note:** In this README, we provide a selection of projects.
 For the full list of projects and their detailed information, please refer to the `projects_data.csv` file available in the repository.

+**Contributor's Note:** If you're the creator of any of the applications listed here, feel free to make a contribution to this repository to include your GitHub account for proper credit.

 | Project Name | Description | By and Location |
 |--------------|-------------|-----------------|
 | [1PUL](https://www.youtube.com/watch?v=dvV03UxqIOk) | Flutter web app that tracks and inventories items using camera frames and Gemini API. | Brian Herbert, United States |